When we read music we have two overlapping possibilities as to how we do it:

 The simple “staccato” dot over (or under) a note is a very ambiguous, approximate instruction, meaning quite different things in different musical circumstances.
 The dot implies “separation” and “shortness” but between the two extremes of the driest (shortest) spiccato to the very slightest “portato” separation (pulsation), there exists a whole world of graduation possibilities.
 The different interpretations of “the dot” concern not only the amount of separation (degree of shortness) but also on which side of the note this separation must come: the dot can mean a separation from the preceding note, from the following note, or both.

-The first of the above examples illustrates a very common situation in which this ambiguity can often causes problems.
+The first of the above examples illustrates a very common situation in which this ambiguity can often cause problems.
 While the dot on the “short note” ( the “E”) refers to its separation from the preceding note, the dot on the following note (“G”) refers simply to its shortness (which means its separation from what comes afterwards) and not to any separation between it and its preceding note.
 So, even though both notes are dotted, there should in fact be no separation between them.
 Yes, this is definitely confusing!
 When computers see this notation, they automatically play it with a separation between the two dotted notes, but this sounds horrible, especially at faster speeds.
-Here, instead of gentle Viennese lilting flow we are entering into Monty Python’s Silly-Walk territory!
-Fortunately we have better taste than computers, and can hopefully understand intuitively that the interpretation of a dot does not always follow a standard rule.
-Certainly it would be easier if the dot always implied a separation from what comes afterwards, as shown in the first alternative solution.
+Here, instead of gentle Viennese lilting flow, we are entering into Monty Python’s Silly-Walk territory!
+Fortunately, we have better taste than computers, and can hopefully understand intuitively that the interpretation of a dot does not always follow a standard rule.
+Certainly, it would be easier if the dot always implied a separation from what comes afterwards, as shown in the first alternative solution.
 This would mean that any note with a dot is shortened, without any ambiguity.
 Another possible solution to these dotted-doubt situations could be provided by the use of rests instead of dots, as shown in the second alternative solution.

 Just like in the above example, it is very common that in dotted rhythms, the short note might have a dot on it.
 This almost always means that it is the note before the little note that must be shortened, in order to make a separation between them.
 This certainly is a strange coding (notation) system, in which it is not the note with the dot on it that needs to be shortened, but rather the preceding note!
 Here is another example of this from the music of Fritz Kreisler: